 For example, removing the background or mirroring a doodle, for example for the scope of creating a banner with multiple doodles, would technically be infringing on the terms.
 Animations would be the same.
 However these have so far been allowed, and possibly even encouraged.
 The bottom line is that the license is at odds with what the founders actually allow so far.

 An NFT project’s floor price is very important, and Doodles’ floor price might suffer a bit more than others.
 In my opinion, Doodles have some not-so-attractive trait combinations that will keep the floor down, since they will just be used by flippers trying to make a quick buck on a premium project, rather than buyers who buy because they love the particular artwork of that NFT.
 The nicer ones will keep rising, as they look amazing, but at first glance the project might look like it has a relatively low value due to a lower floor, which will in turn drive liquidity elsewhere, making the expensive and nicer pieces harder to sell.
 This is totally my conjecture, so I hope I’m wrong on this and it doesn’t affect the project very negatively long term.

-Out of the big projects, this is the project that I think has the most similar vibe to the Doodles.
+Out of the big projects, this is the project that I think has the most similar vibe to the Doodles, but they appeal to a wider age group.
 I love cats and I like the family-friendly artwork used in this project.
 Cool Cats have a really great community that I have been enjoying participating in via Discord.